sunpy/sunpy/docs/dev_guide/code_standards.rst

    When C extensions are used, the python interface must meet interface guidelines, and the use of Cython is strongly recommended.
 -  If an external C library is needed, the source code for the library should be bundled with the SunPy core.
    Additionally, the package must be compatible with using a system-installed library.
--  Any data used for tests can be included in `sunpy/data/test` as long as it is less than about 1 MB.
+-  Any data used for tests can be included in `sunpy/data/test` as long as it is around 100 KiB.
--  If there is larger data files that are required, that can be added to the `sample-data repository <https://github.com/sunpy/sample-data>`_.
+-  We keep data used for examples in the `sample-data repository <https://github.com/sunpy/sample-data>`_.
-   Ideally, this data should not be used for code test but can be within documentation.
+   This data should not be used for code test but can be within documentation.
 -  All persistent configuration should be stored using the functions in sunpy.config.
 -  General utilities necessary for but not specific to the package should be placed in the .utils module.
-   These utilities will be moved to the sunpy.utils module when the package is integrated into the core package.
-If a utility is already present in sunpy.utils, the package should always use that utility instead of re-implementing it in .utils.
    If changes or enhancements are required of that utility than a separate pull request should be presented to the community
 -  Packages implementing many classes/functions not relevant to the component requested will not be accepted - the package should only include the required functionality and relevant extensions.